 The Vernon Grounds Institute of Public Ethics (VGI) provides environments and resources to educate, facilitate and train Seminary students, members of Christian leadership, and the Christian community as a whole in the area of social ethics.

 The Urban Initiative

 Urban Initiative (UI) exists to serve Denver Seminary students who come from an African-American background.
 UI facilitates activities, events, courses, discussion groups, media productions and seminars that will assist them in fulfilling their goals and objectives in ministry.

 The Hispanic Initiative serves Denver Seminary and the Spanish-speaking community through several programs.
 The three Lay ministry programs include IDEAL (The Institute for the Development and Training of Leaders), the Worship Ministers Program, and the Marriage Mentoring Program.
 You can also get an associates degree in biblical studies from SETECA, or pursue the Graduate Certificate of Completion in Hispanic Studies from Denver Seminary.

-The Korean Initiative focuses on developing pastoral and lay leadership among Korean Christians in the Denver metro through the Korean Lifelong Education Initiative.
+The Asian Initiative focuses on developing pastoral and lay leadership among Asian Christians in the Denver metro through the Korean Lifelong Education Initiative.